hbctraining/DGE_workshop_salmon_online/lessons/05a_hypothesis_testing.md

 **So what does FDR < 0.05 mean?**

 By setting the FDR cutoff to < 0.05, we're saying that the proportion of false positives we expect amongst our differentially expressed genes is 5%.
 For example, if you call 500 genes as differentially expressed with an FDR cutoff of 0.05, you expect 25 of them to be false positives.

+---
+*This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
+These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*

+*Some materials and hands-on activities were adapted from [RNA-seq workflow](http://www.bioconductor.org/help/workflows/rnaseqGene/#de) on the Bioconductor website*

+***